Michael Felts: Activism

 Michael Felts was an activist in the deaf gay community, particularly regarding HIV/AIDS activism.
 He began his work in California, serving as the statewide coordinator for the Deaf Empowerment and Action for Freedom's "No on Prop 64" initiative.
-Following his diagnosis of HIV in 1987, where he had no interpreter and was provided with his test results by a handwritten note.
+Felts was diagnosed with HIV in 1987, and when receiving the diagnosis he had no interpreter and was provided with his test results by a handwritten note.
 His own difficulty receiving information and care, combined with observing how others in the deaf community were treated by medical professionals, spurred him to move to Texas.

 In 1988, he co-established the Dallas County Deaf AIDS Task Force Committee with Marc Lerro, one of the earliest HIV prevention programs focused on the deaf community.
 During his time in Texas, he was a speaker at the 1989 March on Austin for Lesbian/Gay Equal Rights, alongside Cleve Jones, Roberta Achtenberg, Hilary Rosen, and others.
 After returning to California in 1989, he worked as a statistician with the National Deaf AIDS Project, and produced research identifying gaps in AIDS education for deaf and hard of hearing Americans.
 In 1991, his work in Texas yielded a commendation from then-Governor Ann Richards.
 In 1993, he was the chairperson of the National Conference on Deafness and AIDS, and after moving to Washington, D.C. he participated in demonstrations, and was arrested alongside other activists.
 In 1995, he founded Deaf AIDS Action, which provided counseling and testing services, a food bank, and other support for deaf and hard of hearing people living with HIV in the nation's capital.

 In addition to his HIV/AIDS work, Felts supported other aspects of the deaf gay community.
 In 1989, he was on the task force that established the NLA: Deaf chapter, which later became International Deaf Leather.
 He was also co-chair of the 1991 Rainbow Alliance of the Deaf conference.